Local tastes tempt China diners away from Golden Arches

-SHANGHAI Bearing rice burgers and lotus roots, an army of Chinese fast food firms is cooking up a challenge to McDonald's Corp and Yum Brands Inc, tempting cost-conscious diners with healthy, homegrown fare and causing a drag on growth for the U.S. chains in the country's $174 billion fast food market.
+SHANGHAI Bearing rice burgers and lotus roots, an army of Chinese fast food firms is cooking up a challenge to McDonald's Corp (MCD.N) and Yum Brands Inc (YUM.N), tempting cost-conscious diners with healthy, homegrown fare and causing a drag on growth for the U.S. chains in the country's $174 billion fast food market.

 McDonald's said last week it was thinking of slowing expansion in China as diners are tempted by local rivals.
 KFC-parent Yum warned this month economic weakness in China would drag on a recovery in sales dented by a food safety scare at the end of last year.

-Meanwhile, local firms such as chicken chain Dicos, Country Style Cooking, and Kung Fu Catering have been nibbling away at the dominance of their U.S. rivals.
+Meanwhile, local firms such as chicken chain Dicos, Country Style Cooking CCSC.N, and Kung Fu Catering have been nibbling away at the dominance of their U.S. rivals.

 "I'm a bit sick of Western fast food.
 There's too much oil, and you hear things like chickens having six legs," said student Tang Mei, 25, as she dined at Taiwanese-owned fast food outlet Dicos.
 "Health concerns have really made people worried."